Campbell County Health Data

 What is the life expectancy in Campbell County?

-Life expectancy data for Campbell County is currently being processed from CDC records.
+Life expectancy data for Campbell County is not available in the current dataset.

 How does Campbell County health compare to the South Dakota average?